InvadingOctopus/comedot/HowTo.md

 3. Add other necessary nodes like `Sprite2D` or `AnimatedSprite2D`, `CollisionShape2D`, `Camera2D` etc and set them up.
 4. Remember to set the Physics Collision Layer to `players` and set the Mask to `terrain` at least.

+* 💡 You can use a template like `/Templates/Entities/PlayerEntityTemplate.tscn`

 ### Add Player Control and Movement

-1. Instantiate Child Scene
+1. Select the Player Entity.

+2. Choose `Instantiate Child Scene` from the context menu.

-2. Add one of the components from `/Components/Control/` as children of the Entity node, like `OverheadControlComponent`
+3. Add components from `/Components/Control/` as children of the Entity node, like `OverheadControlComponent`

-* Read the documentation in the script for each component to see how to use them.
+* 💡 Read the documentation comments in the scripts of each component to see how to use it.

-* ❕ If you add the `PlatformerControlComponent` then you must also add the `JumpControlComponent` and `/Components/Physics/GravityComponent`
+* ❕ If you add the `PlatformerControlComponent` then you should also add the `JumpControlComponent` and `/Components/Physics/GravityComponent`

 ## Add Combat